snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 This section is for updates that apply to the batch pipeline only.

-This release introduces support for the 26-field Cloudfront format that was released in January.
+This release introduces support for the 26-field CloudFront format that was released in January, for Snowplow users processing CloudFront access logs using Snowplow.

-You can find more information in [the AWS documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html#LogFileFormat).
-Thanks to [Moshe Demri](https://github.com/mdemri) for signaling the issue.
+You can find more information in [the AWS documentation][cf-logs]; thanks to [Moshe Demri][mdemri] for signaling the issue.

-We have also taken advantage of working on Cloudfront to leverage the `x-forwarded-for` field to populate the user's ip address.
+We have also taken advantage of our work on CloudFront to leverage the `x-forwarded-for` field to populate the user's IP address.
 Thanks a lot to [Dani Solà][danisola] for contributing this change!

 <h3 id="misc">1.6 Miscellaneous updates</h3>